stefanjudis/pwt-workshop/lessons/02-writing-tests/04-test-runner.md

 ```

 > **Warning** Suppose you see multiple `beforeAll` and `afterAll` logs, what's happening?
 > Playwright tries to run as many tests in parallel as possible.
-These test runs are executed in different processes so that `beforeAll` and `afterAll` need to be ran multiple times.
-We'll look into parallelism later.
+These test runs are executed in different processes so `beforeAll` and `afterAll` need to be ran multiple times.

 > **Note** Even though you might be used to `beforeEach` and `afterEach`, custom fixtures are a handy alternative to structure tests and provide similar functionality across files.
 More on that later....